rh-marketingops/fluvii/README.md

 # CLI

-Right now, the CLI is fairly basic, but does allow you to perform similar actions to the `FluviiToolbox` (in fact, it's basically just a CLI interface for it.)
+Right now, the CLI is fairly basic, but does allow you to perform similar actions to the `FluviiToolbox` (in fact, it's basically an API for the CLI.)

 As such, you can do all the same things the `FluviiToolbox` can do!